lordslair/easydbbackup/README.md

 To work properly, the scripts will require informations and credentials
 We assume they are passed to the container in ENV

+Logging related variables:
+- `LOG_DATE`: boolean, to output current date in logs
+- `LOG_INFO`: boolean, to output loglevel in logs

 MySQL/MariaDB server related variables :
 - `MYSQL_DUMP`: boolean, to execute this backup type
 - `MYSQL_DBLIST`: is a list, representing the DB to backup